Skip to content

 • Connection ID

-For troubleshooting, Status, Reason, Rule ID, Source IP, Destination IP and Destination port are especially helpful.
-If many packets are in the capture, these fields quickly reduce the view to the relevant part without having to restart the test immediately.
+For troubleshooting, Status, Reason, Rule ID, Source IP, Destination IP, and Destination port are particularly helpful.
+If there are many packets in the capture, you can quickly reduce to the relevant part without having to restart the test immediately.

 Read NAT in Packet Capture

-With NAT, keep in mind that a packet looks different before and after NAT.
-Packet Capture can show NAT ID, Rule ID and the changed addresses.
+With NAT, you must note that a packet looks different before and after NAT.
+Packet Capture can make NAT ID, Rule ID, and the changed addresses visible.

-• Is the packet visible with the original address?
+• Do you see the packet with the original address?

-• Does the packet leave through the expected Out interface?
+• Does the packet go over the expected out interface?

-For DNAT, there is an additional point: the Firewall Rule uses the destination zone after NAT, but the destination IP before NAT.
-This looks unusual at first.
+For DNAT, additionally: The firewall rule uses the target zone after NAT, but the target IP before NAT.
+This initially looks unusual.

 More on this: Understanding NAT on Sophos Firewall: SNAT, DNAT, MASQ, PAT.